 Fluidizing gas effect on pyrolysis performance

 Figure 3 presents the volume-time averaged pressure drop and temperature along the height of the fluidized bed reactor.
 The different fluidizing gases considered in this research demonstrated similar effects on the pressure drop profile along the reactor height.
 Overall, the averaged bed height – as evidenced by the inflection point on the pressure drop curve – was about 0.14 m, regardless of fluidized gas.
 Similarly, the total pressure drop across the reactor was consistently about 1440 Pa for all fluidizing gases and mixtures.
 The volume-time averaged gas temperature ranged between 495 and 500 °C, depending on position along the reactor height and fluidizing gas.
 Gas temperature generally dipped around the biomass inlet and at the dense-bed/dilute-phase interface.
 The most noticeable trend in gas temperature occurs in the dilute-phase, with increasing gas temperature along the height of the reactor.
 Also noteworthy is the fact that gas temperature in the dilute-phase was highest when H2 was used as fluidizing gas.
-This observation is attributable to the large difference in the thermal conductivity of H2 and the other fluidizing gases ().
+This observation is attributable to the large difference in the thermal conductivity of H2 and the other fluidizing gases (Figure ???).
 The impact of the difference in the thermal conductivity of fluidizing gases is also evident in the average particle temperature and mass loss profile (Figure 4).
 When H2 was used as fluidizing gas, biomass particles experienced significantly higher heating rate, and consequently higher mass loss rate, compared to when other fluidizing gases were used.
 Biomass heating and mass loss rate follow the order: H2 > CH4 > H2O > CO2 > N2 + CO2 > N2 > N2 + CO > CO, irrespective of the initial size of the biomass particle.

 Furthermore, it was observed that tar conversion reactions (Reactions 4 and 5) slightly changed among fluidizing gas used, with the lowest being N2 and the highest being H2 (Figure 5).
 This observation explains the reason why despite H2 yielded the highest particle heating and mass loss rate (Figure 4), and one of the longest residence times (Figure 6), its bio-oil yield relative to biomass flow rate is negligibly different from the bio-oil yield with other fluidizing gases, especially N2.
 Nevertheless, the fact that we found that fluidizing gas can notably increase biomass heating and mass loss rate (pyrolysis conversion rate) suggest potential process intensification implication because increased heating and pyrolysis rate represents a system where pyrolysis can be completed at an increased rate and consequently offering increased system throughput.
 Our finding suggests that, at the least, fluidizing gas with produced light gases can be recirculated as fluidizing gas without detrimental consequences on pyrolysis performance.